 Refers to the reproduction and transmission of sound stored in a digital format.
-This includes CDs as well as any sound files stored on a computer.
+This includes CDs as well as any sound files stored on a computer or in the cloud.

 Document Camera / Elmo

 A projector that will capture an image of printed material (such as a page in a book) and display it on a display screen.